 ‘Hooning’ and dangerous driving endangers the lives of other road users and pedestrians.
 It also creates disturbance to residents of the neighbourhood.

-If hooning is a problem in your area, there are steps you can take to stop it.
+If you witness dangerous driving on the road or hooning is a problem in your area, there are steps you can take to report it.

 Hooning is a broad term that may refer to a variety of offences which are typified by reckless, anti-social behaviours on the road.
 It may include:

 The law imposes strict penalties for hooning including fines, jail terms and vehicle impounding or confiscation.